 What can actually be accomplished?
 Are there other day-to-day tasks or projects that can be handed off to other employees while certain people work on integration?
 In some cases, companies might consider hiring temporary workers and building this into the integration budget.
 The integration budget needs to be looked at very closely and with realistic eyes.

-Integration planning must begin at the beginning of the deal, and practices, integral team members, and plans must be established before the deal closes.
+M&A Integration planning must begin at the beginning of the deal, and practices, integral team members, and plans must be established before the deal closes.
 More specifically, there should be 30, 60, and 90 day plans put into place.
 Additionally, a list of people for integration should be generated.

 When selecting an integration leader, recommendations should come from members of the diligence team and all candidates should be interviewed by the CEO - remember, strong integration practices and the valuing of integration comes from the top-down.